errwip/jekyll-resume/index.md

 ---

 # 🎉 Hello Jekyll!
-This is my super quick Jekyll site on GitHub Pages (still private).
+This is my super quick Jekyll site on GitHub Pages.